mjabali/sparks/fuse-webinars/camel-persistence-part2/README.txt

 ===========

 This is the material accompanying the presentation of part I - Database persistence with Camel from simple to more elaborated.
-It covers the different demo made during the talk and is organised like that :
+It covers the different demo made during the talk and is organized like that :

-database = project containing the scripts to create the database in HSQLDB and the jar of the HSQLDB server jdbc = maven project for camel-jdbc demo sql = idem but for camel-sql component jpa = mavemn project containing camel routes for JPA persistence sql-spring-persistence = maven projetc with additional examples (not coivered during the webinars) but could be used to test transaction with SQL component
+database = project containing the scripts to create the database in HSQLDB and the jar of the HSQLDB server jdbc = maven project for camel-jdbc demo sql = idem but for camel-sql component jpa = mavemn project containing camel routes for JPA persistence sql-spring-persistence = maven project with additional examples (not covered during the webinars) but could be used to test transaction with SQL component

 DATABASE